Context

 Challenge

-The previous website created accessibility challenges for students with disabilities and was being too text-heavy.
+The previous website created accessibility challenges for students with disabilities and was too text-heavy.
 My goal was to simplify and reorganize the content to make it more digestible and user-friendly, ensuring all students had easy access to the resources they needed.

 Students with different disabilities have very different needs, which makes it hard to identify unified user needs.